Orasund/Orasund.github.io/markdown/2022-12-10-Designing-A-Type.md

             []
 ```

 One might naively believe that `toList` is not really needed.
-But for a real dictionary we would expect the result to have two properties: First we would expect each element to be unique (which in our implementation it not).
-Second the result is typically ordered - this is to ensure that the order does not change during time (which is also not valid as `insert` shuffles the elements around quite randomly).
+But for a real dictionary we would expect the result to have two properties:
+* Each element should to be unique (which in our implementation it is not).
+* The list should be ordered - this is to ensure that the order does not change during time (which is also not valid as `insert` shuffles the elements around quite randomly).

 This design is nearly perfect with no obvious problem (at least not for me).
 Of course performance wise, searching a list take O(n) time, where as a map needs O(log n) times.
 This means that for larger sets of data the association list becomes unuseable.
 The exact n for which the search time gets larger depends on implementation details and should be tested.
 But as a rough rule of thumb: If you intend to store less then 100 different keys, then an association list might be your best choice both in usability and performance.